 Sonia McCullough, Camden, NJ

 Let’s see if we can get you prepared ahead of time.
-The first step to getting wax off clothes is to let it cool and harden.
+The first step togetting wax off clothes is to let it cool and harden.
 Next, scrape the excess wax from the fabric.
 Use a dull knife or a credit card.
 You can also apply ice to the spot to make the wax brittle and easier to remove.

 Finally, rubbing alcohol can help you dissolve wax, too.
 Combine a half cup of alcohol with one cup of water.
-Spray that on the spots and blot with a sponge.
+Spray that on the spots and blot carefully with a sponge.
 Continue until the wax is gone.